For some people, myself included, dreaming of becoming a member of the royal family is a fairly regular occurrence.

 Embark upon a memorable escapade with your partner in tow.
 Visit one of the oldest universities in the world at St Andrews, where the future king and queen met and fell in love during their studies.
 The picturesque coastal town is an idyllic backdrop for a fairytale romance.
 Wander through the medieval town centre, which consists of a series of narrow alleys and cobbled streets with quaint shops, elegant restaurants and seafront cafés.

 After all of this tomfoolery, you’ll have definitely earned a few hours of pampering.
 Treat yourself to a beautifying remedy, soothing treatment or massage at some of Scotland’s best spas and luxury retreats.
 Don’t forget, a queen must look her best at all times.
 Peruse the stylish designer boutiques in Edinburgh’s New Town or Glasgow’s Style Mile.
 Add a Scottish twist to your outfit by adding a corsage made from Harris Tweed or a fine cashmere scarf, and create a chic new look for your next big occasion.

 Fantastic food, fit for a queen

 Your day would not be complete without some exquisite fine dining.
-Luckily, Scotland is primed and ready for your royal appointment with 12 Michelin-star restaurants dotted across the country.
-Tickle your tastebuds with the highly-acclaimed French cuisine of Restaurant Martin Wishart in Edinburgh, discover the contemporary menus at the Peat Inn in Fife or sample the sensational seafood of The Three Chimneys on the Isle of Skye.
+Luckily, Scotland is primed and ready for your royal appointment with 9 Michelin-star restaurants dotted across the country.
+Tickle your tastebuds with the highly-acclaimed French cuisine of Restaurant Martin Wishart in Edinburgh or discover the contemporary menus at the Peat Inn in Fife.

 Have you had a royally fabulous time recently?
 Have you got a story that would amuse even Queen Victoria herself?
 Grace us with your honourable presence on our social media channels and share your pictures and comments with us.